sksohel27/COMSYS-HAckhathon/README.md

 Welcome to our **COMSYS-HAckhathon** submission!
 This repository showcases a dual ML pipeline built during the hackathon:
 1. **Mental Health Disorder Classification**: A multiclass text classifier that analyzes patient statements to detect disorders like Anxiety, Depression, and more—promoting early mental health intervention.
 2. **Football Player Market Value Prediction**: A regression model forecasting player valuations based on performance stats, blending sports analytics with AI.
-We ranked **Top 12** out of 150+ teams in the #COMSYS-HAckhathon, earning accolades for innovative use of NLP and regression techniques on real-world datasets.
+We ranked **Top 12** out out of 150+ teams in the #COMSYS-HAckhathon, earning accolades for innovative use of NLP and regression techniques on real-world datasets.
 This project demonstrates end-to-end ML workflows, from data preprocessing to model deployment, emphasizing interpretability and scalability.
 ## 🚀 Key Features
 - **Text Classification Pipeline**:
   - Preprocessing: Tokenization, lemmatization, and stopword removal.
   - Vectorization: TF-IDF for sparse text representation.
   - Models: Multinomial Naive Bayes (87% accuracy), SVM, Decision Trees, and MLP Neural Networks.
 - **Regression Pipeline**:
   - Feature Engineering: PowerTransformer for Gaussian normalization + RobustScaler for outlier handling.
   - Model: Tuned SVR (RBF kernel) with GridSearchCV for hyperparameter optimization.